Else von Richthofen: Life and career

-She married Edgar Jaffé (1865–1921), another former student of Max Weber, in 1902, and he was a well-known economist and entrepreneur.
+She married Edgar Jaffé, another former student of Max Weber, in 1902.
+Jaffé was a well-known economist and entrepreneur from an assimilationist Jewish family.
 It was Jaffé who bought the journal Archiv für Sozialwissenschaft und Sozialpolitik of which Max Weber became one of the editors.
+It seems, according to Else von Richthofen's correspondence, that this was less a marriage of love than of a tender friendship.
 With Jaffé, she had three children, Friedel (born 1903), Marianne (born 1905) and Hans (born 1909).
+The couple separated in 1910 but never divorced.
+Edgar Jaffé died of pneumonia on 29 April 1921 in a sanatorium near Munich.
+Following her marriage, her name became Else Jaffé, but she used Else Jaffé von Richtofen during Nazi rule, when her association with the Jewish Jaffé family triggered antisemitic restrictions.